Jean-Baptiste Chaigneau: Role in Vietnam

 Chaigneau then traveled to France on the Henri in 1819, and returned to Vietnam in 1821, as the French consul in Huế (he was the first French Consul in Cochinchina), with mission to obtain more trade privileges for France.
 He offered to Emperor Minh Mạng a peace treaty with France, but this was rejected.
 The emperor gave him the choice of committing suicide or returning to France.
 Discouraged, he left Vietnam in 1824 with his new wife, Hélène (1800-1853), daughter of his companion in misfortune, Laurent André Barisy, a naval officer from the island of Groix who died in Hué, and of an unknown Vietnamese mother.
 They arrived in Bordeaux via Singapore on board the Courrier-de-la-Paix on 6 September 1825, then headed for Brittany.

 He was made a Knight of the Legion of Honour on 26 August 1818 and of the Order of Saint-Louis on 14 July 1820.
 He is buried in Lorient in the Carnel cemetery.

 In 1826, his nephew Eugène Chaigneau was sent to Vietnam to replace him as Consul, but Eugène was denied any audience with the Emperor.

 Chaigneau had a son, Nguyen Van Duc, also known as Michel Duc Chaigneau, who wrote a memoir on his early life in Huế (Souvenirs de Huế) and played a role in the embassy of Phan Thanh Gian to France in 1863.
 In France, he became a commissioner for the Ministry of Finance.
 Another of his sons, Jean Chaigneau, also a half-Vietnamese, later became secretary general of the city of Rennes.

 Depictions

-Two depictions of Chaigneau are known: one in which he wears rather Westernized clothing, which is actually a paintover of an original painting in which he wears distinctly Vietnamese clothing, which was discovered underneath after restoration.
-The original painting, probably painted around 1805 when Chaigneau was about 35, is strongly reminiscent of the uniforms worn by the armies of the soldiers of Emperor Gia Long.
-Beneath his blue jacket, Chaigneau wears a full Vietnamese dress of red color, with small flowers (visible on the pair of trousers) which suggests a member of the Imperial family (as other French officers, Chaigneau apparently received the honour of being considered a part of the Imperial family).
-The roll he wears in his right probably indicates the Mandarinal roll he received from the emperor.
+Two depictions of Chaigneau are known: one in which he wears rather Westernized clothing, which is actually a paintover of an original painting in which he wears distinctly Vietnamese clothing, discovered underneath after restoration.
+The original painting, probably painted around 1805 when Chaigneau was about 35, is strongly reminiscent of the uniforms worn by the soldiers of Emperor Gia Long.
+Beneath his blue jacket, Chaigneau wears a full Vietnamese dress of red color, with small flowers visible on the pair of trousers, which suggests that he was a member of the Imperial family (as with other French officers, Chaigneau apparently received the honour of being considered part of the Imperial family).
+The roll he wears in his right hand probably indicates the mandarinal rank he received from the emperor.